Consensys/doc.rollups/docs/Reference/JSON-RPC.md

         }
         ```

-## pazkp_createOutboundTransfer
+## `pazkp_createOutboundTransfer`

-Create an outbound transfer to move an amount between a rollup account and an Ethereum address.
+Creates an outbound transfer to move an amount between a rollup account and an Ethereum address.

 ### Parameters